 - Clean the cables, meter glass, and the exterior surface with a clean, soft cloth.
 Dampen the cloth with water if required

 What Things to Record After an Ohmmeter Test?

-When performing a ohmmeter test on machinery or equipment, the following things to be recorded:
+When performing an ohmmeter test on machinery or equipment, the following things to be recorded:

 - Name and location of the equipment/ wiring

-- Date on which the test is performed
+- The date on which the test is performed

 - The Insulation Resistance values of test results along with time

 - Range, voltage, and serial number of the ohmmeter instrument used

-- The temperature of the apparatus during the time of IR test
+- The temperature of the apparatus during the time of the IR test

 - When doing IR test of bigger machines such as alternator, transformer etc. wet and dry bulb temperatures and dew-point determinations to be noted